misaelgaldamez/cdmxdata/Intercensal 2015/Population : Poblacion/readme.md

 # Data File Description

-This datafile is a summary of the 2015 Intercensal Survey, aggregated at the borough level by household.
-Each statistic represents the characteristics of the average household in the respective borough.
+This datafile is a summary of the 2015 Intercensal Survey, aggregated at the borough level by *individual*.
+Each statistic represents the characteristics of the *person* in the respective borough.

 The microdata is harmonized and cleaned by the Minnesota Population Center via IPUMS International and I have uploaded here my processed files.